melezhik/outthentic/README.md

     cpanm Outthentic

-# Short story
+# Short introduction

-This is a five minutes tutorial on framework workflow.
+This is a quick tutorial on outthentic usage.

 * Create a story file